jhpyle/docassemble/_docs/users.md

 [configuration] before running the [`create_tables.py`] script from the [`docassemble.webapp`] package.

-Users can log in with Facebook or Google.
+Users can log in with Facebook, Google, or Microsoft Azure.
 This requires obtaining API keys with those companies.
 See the documentation for the [`oauth`] configuration directive for details.
+Users can also log in with their mobile phone by receiving a verification code via [SMS].
+See the documentation for the [`phone login`] and [`twilio`] configuration directives for details.

+Users who log in with an e-mail address and password have the additional option of using [two-factor authentication].

 If you do not want your users to be able to log in, you can hide the Login button by setting the [`show_login`] setting in the